Scripture: Luke 18:1-8

 1 And he told them a parable, to the effect that they ought always to pray and not lose heart.
 2 He said, "In a certain city there was a judge who neither feared God nor regarded man; 3 and there was a widow in that city who kept coming to him and saying, `Vindicate me against my adversary.'
 4 For a while he refused; but afterward he said to himself, `Though I neither fear God nor regard man, 5 yet because this widow bothers me, I will vindicate her, or she will wear me out by her continual coming.'"
 6 And the Lord said, "Hear what the unrighteous judge says.
 7 And will not God vindicate his elect, who cry to him day and night?
 Will he delay long over them?
 8 I tell you, he will vindicate them speedily.
 Nevertheless, when the Son of man comes, will he find faith on earth?"

 Jesus ends his parable with a probing question for us.
-Will you and I have faith - the faith that perseveres to the end – when Jesus returns in glory to judge the living and the dead?
+Will you and I have faith - the kind of faith that doesn't give up or lose hope - but perseveres to the end of our lives - and to the end of this present age when the Lord Jesus will return in glory as Ruler and Judge of All?
 Faith is an entirely free gift that God makes to us.
-If we want to live, grow, and persevere in faith until the end, then we must nourish our faith with the word of God and ask the Lord to increase it (Luke 17:5).
-When trials and setbacks disappoint you, where do you place your hope?
-Do you pray with expectant faith and confidence in God's merciful care and providence for you?
+We could not believe, trust, and persevere with hope if God did not first draw us to himself and reveal to us his merciful love and care.
+If we want to grow and persevere in faith until the end of our days, then we must nourish our faith with the word of God and ask the Lord to increase it (Luke 17:5).
+When trials and setbacks disappoint you, where do you place your hope and confidence?
+Do you pray with expectant faith and confident hope in God's merciful care and provision for you?

-"Lord Jesus, make my faith strong that I may never doubt your promises.
-When I face trials and difficulties, help me to trust in your unfailing love and to find joy and contentment in you alone."
+"Lord Jesus, increase my faith and make it strong that I may never doubt your word and promise to be with me always.
+In every situation I face - whether trials, setbacks, or loss - may I always find joy and strength in your unfailing love and contentment in you alone."

 2 Sing to him, sing praises to him, tell of all his wonderful